guilomet/zynq-oc-analysis/README.md

 # zynq-oc-analysis
- Analysis hardware error in a scalar multiplier with a overclocked Zynq FPGA
+ Analysis hardware error in a dot product with a overclocked Zynq FPGA

 <h2>Introduction</h2>